 Fall is a great time to hit the trail.
 The heat of the summer has subsided and you can spend all day out exploring without having to stop for shade in the middle of the day.
 True, the days are slightly shorter, but that shouldn’t stop you from getting at least as much done as you can throughout the summer.

 But with those shorter days comes cooler conditions and more changeable weather systems.
 One moment you’re kicking your way through swathes of burnt orange leaves, the next you’re pulling your hood low over your eyes and trying to find shelter.
-Fall hiking requires a different gear setup than summer hiking, so let’s look at the fall hiking essentials.
+Fall hiking requires a different gear setup than summer hiking, so let’s look at what to bring hiking for the fall.

-Hiking in fall requires a different setup of clothing to warm summer days.
-When the weather is reliably warm, you can hit the trail in a breathable t-shirt and pair of shorts, strap on some runners and go for hours.
+Hiking in the fall requires a different clothing setup than on warm summer days.
+When the weather is reliably warm, you can hit the trail in a breathable T-shirt and pair of shorts, strap on some runners and go for hours.
 Knowing what to wear while hiking is invaluable, especially as the weather starts to turn, so here’s our advice for those fall hiking days.

 Ditch the shorts